Horbury Church in 1791

 He was christened on the 1st of January 1826 in Horbury, the younger of Thomas’ two sons.
 He worked at the family farm but while his brother eventually inherits the farm, Joseph is only referred to as a farm labourer in the census returns.
 He remained a bachelor and stayed with his parents.
 When his father died in 1860, he remained with his mother in Horbury Green until her death in 1869.
 Then he lived with his brother and sister-in-law Martha at Northfield House.
 Martha died in 1884 but Thomas lived until 1894.
 The 1891 census records Joseph’s nephew William and his second wife, Sarah, now living at Northfield House and in charge of the farm but no sign of Joseph and Thomas.
 Their whereabouts are yet to be established.
 Joseph died early in 1901.

-Christened on the 20th of June, Thomas worked on his father’s farm alongside his brother Joseph.
+Thomas was born on May 13th, 1824, and Christened on the 20th of June.
+He worked on his father’s farm alongside his brother Joseph.
 He married Martha Stringer in February 1849.
 She was one of five children born to William Stringer and Sarah Knowles.
-Martha was born towards the end of 1822 and christened on the 19th of January 1823.
-She had a twin sister Mary (See the Stringer section)
+Martha was born on January 18th, 1823 and christened the following day.
+She had a twin sister Mary (See Stringer section) Also note the tombstone photo at the foot of this page, which has Thomas, Martha and their son William Thomas.

 William was their first child to leave and get married in 1874, to Elizabeth Sunderland.
 Sarah followed suit in 1878 when she married Alexander Boddie Hunter.
 More about both in their own sections.
 The 1881 census shows Joseph continuing to live with Thomas and Martha at Northfield House with servant Annie Gill.
 Their daughter Sarah’s eldest son, Race Hunter is staying with them.
 Sarah’s choice of christian name for him must have particularly pleased them.

 Sarah had also presented them with their second grandson, Sherwood, the previous year.
 William had also given them a grandchild in 1876, Martha Ann Race.
 Both Martha’s name and her mother’s included in her little granddaughter’s.
 These should have been happy times for Martha and Thomas but fate decreed otherwise.
 Tragically their daughter-in-law, Elizabeth had died in 1879.
 This was to be a period of great loss for Thomas particularly.
 In 1882, little Martha Ann followed her mother Elizabeth to the grave, aged just five.
-Then in the spring of 1884, his wife Martha passed away, barely sixty.
+Then his wife Martha passed away on June 17, 1884.
 He must have felt as devastated as poor William.
 A terrible void in his life made worse by his daughter Sarah moving to Germany in the late 80s.
 Little Martha Ann gone and now Race and his other grandchildren across the English Channel.

 Exactly what he did after that is not known.
 He was still living at Northfield House in 1887 as recorded by White’s Directory.
 By the 1891 census it is William who is head of house at Northfield with his second wife, Sarah.
 She was his cousin, the daughter of George Green (see elsewhere on this page) No sign of Thomas or his brother Joseph in this or any other census for 1891.
 Presumably, William had now taken over the management of the farm and inherited the family residence.
-Thomas died in the spring of 1894 but his and Joseph’s whereabouts for that period are not as yet known.
+Thomas died on March 30,1894 but his and Joseph’s whereabouts for that period are not as yet known.
 If ever a man knew the meaning of loss it was Thomas Race.

 At this point, before moving on to William Race, we should put two families into context: the Stringers and the Sunderlands.
 The former played an integral part in the life of Thomas Race, and the latter, of William Race.
 We can also add the Greens who play an interestig part in our Family Tree.